duperez/MaspInOpengl/README.md

-#Masp in opengl by Eduardo
+# Masp in opengl by Eduardo

-#para instalar o openGL no linux:
+# to install openGL in linux:

 $ sudo apt-get update

 $ sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev

-para compilar no linux:
+# to compile in linux:

 gcc main.c -o Masp -lglut -lGLU -lGL

-para executar o executavel:
+# to execute in linux:

 ./Masp